-The collaborative pairing resulting in a complete album by fabled country/alternative country superstars Emmylou Harris and Rodney Crowell has finally come to fruition.
-The realization of this nearly 40 year old concept has resulted in Old Yellow Moon on Nonesuch Records, a high quality recording that’s worth the lengthy wait and matches the lofty expectations.
-The release features the duo’s superlative vocals with a “throw-back feel” to the days when the country-rock hybrid that is now called Americana sprang to life.
+The collaborative pairing resulting in a complete album by fabled country/alternative country superstars Emmylou Harris and Rodney Crowell finally came to fruition.
+The realization of this nearly 40 year old concept resulted in Old Yellow Moon on Nonesuch Records, a high quality recording that was worth the lengthy wait and matched the lofty expectations.
+The release featured the duo’s superlative vocals with a “throw-back feel” to the days when the country-rock hybrid that is now called Americana sprang to life.

 The two met in 1974 after Emmylou had signed her record deal with Warner Brothers and was appraising, with producer Brian Ahern, possible song selections for her first solo album Pieces of the Sky.
 Following her playing a cassette of budding songwriter Rodney Crowell compositions, Harris decided to record “Bluebird Wine” as the opening track in 1975 on what would become one of the most auspicious entrances in the history of country music.
 Later that same year Emmylou chose two of Crowell’s songs for inclusion on Elite Motel; “Amarillo” picked as album opener with Emmylou credited as co-writer.
 The second was tear-jerker “Till I Gain Control Again,” one of my all time favorite Emmylou recordings.
 Crowell’s colorful compositions have been regular selections into her subsequent distinguished catalog to this day.